Oscarlind/openshift-cluster-config/README.md

 # openshift-cluster-config
-Setting up and doing Day 2 configurations on OpenShift using ArgoCD
+A simple example of doing Day 2 configurations on OpenShift using ArgoCD